 Are used when plunge cutting thick concrete block and walls, contractors typically use saws from Husqvarna and ICS to cut doorways or egress windows in basements, while the cost per cut is high due to low blade life, the time savings on the job out weighs the costs

-Are used when needing to cut a long straight line in concrete or asphalt to create inlay lines, cut roads or sidewalks or as large as airport runways.
-Saws come in multiple sizes and are powered by either electric, gas or diesel and are offered as a manual push saw, powered or ride on.
+Walk behind saws are used when needing to cut a long straight line in concrete or asphalt to create inlay lines, cut roads or sidewalks or as large as airport runways.
+Street Saws or walk behind concrete saws come in multiple sizes and are powered by either electric, gas or diesel and are offered as a manual push saw, powered or ride on.